0

 What About Progesterone?

-Progesterone is very important for numerous functions in the body, so we feel it when it drops, and you can read all about why you need it here.
+Progesterone is very important for numerous functions in the body, so we feel it when it drops.
 Eventually, around and after menopause, estrogen levels start to drop too.
-Then we get a different set of symptoms, those tied to low estrogen; such as thinning skin, hot flashes, vaginal dryness and sometimes incontinence.
-For many women who eat healthy, reduce sugar intake, exercise regularly, and manage their stress; they are able to manage these symptoms just fine.
-However, things such as vaginal dryness can be lingering issues that they cannot resolve.
+Then we get a different set of experiences, those tied to shifting estrogen — such as thinning skin, hot flashes, and vaginal dryness.
+For many women who eat healthy, reduce sugar intake, exercise regularly, and manage their stress, they are able to navigate these changes just fine.
+Things like vaginal dryness can be a lingering experience worth exploring — if you feel like you'd like more personalized guidance on your hormonal wellness, many women find it helpful to connect with a healthcare provider who can explore options with them, including saliva testing and other approaches.